dart-archive/polymer-dart-patterns/web/basics/using_a_computed_property/README.md

     @ComputedProperty('firstName + " " + lastName')

-Apply this annotation to the varible to be computed, which is also defined as a getter function.
+Apply this annotation to the variable to be computed, which is also defined as a getter function.

     @ComputedProperty('firstName + " " + lastName')
     String get fullName => readValue(#fullName);